cardano-foundation/CIPs/CIP-1694/README.md

 Governance actions are **ratified** through on-chain voting actions.
-Different kinds of governance actions have different ratification requirements but always involve **two of the three** governance bodies, with the exception of a hard-fork initiation, which requires ratification by all governance bodies.
-Depending on the type of governance action, an action will thus be ratified when a combination of the following occurs:
+Different kinds of governance actions have different ratification requirements but always involve **two of the three** governance bodies, with the exception of a hard-fork initiation, which requires ratification by all governance bodies, and Info actions, which can never be ratified.
+Depending on the type of governance action, a non-Info action will thus be ratified when a combination of the following occurs:

 * the constitutional committee approves of the action (the number of members who vote `Yes` meets the threshold of the constitutional committee)
 * the DReps approve of the action (the stake controlled by the DReps who vote `Yes` meets a certain threshold of the total active voting stake)